rr190/devops/README.md

 ## How it works

 1. Every push/PR runs the test suite and validates the Docker image builds (`.github/workflows/ci.yml`).
-2. Merging to `main` additionally builds and pushes the image to ECR (tagged `:latest` and by commit SHA), then forces ECS to roll out the new version behind the load balancer — zero manual steps.
+2. Merging to `main` additionally builds and pushes the image to ECR (tagged `:latest` and by commit SHA), then forces ECS to roll out the new version behind the load balancer.
 3. The ALB's target group health feeds a CloudWatch alarm; if the running container fails its `/health` check, an SNS topic emails a notification.

 ## Running locally